Zbaida/Assembleur/README.md

 # Assembleur

-These files are a simple of project in my educational career in Assembly.
+These files contains a simple projects in Assembly.